omrimaoz/Housing_Stock_Prediction/README.md

 # Housing-prediction

-Housing Market and Stock Market Prediction and Analysis
+Housing Market and Stock Market Trends Prediction and Analysis

 Using Tel Aviv housing market data from Israel Central Bureau of Statistics and S&P 500 real estate historical data.